Household epidemic models and McKean-Vlasov Poisson driven stochastic differential equations: Large time behaviour of the non-linear Markov process

-Then we claim that, on the interval $[0,T_{N,p})$, $Z^N_t$ stochastically dominates $Y^N_t$ (\textit{i.e.} we can defined $ (Y^N_t, t \geq 0) $ such that $ Y^N_t \leq Z^N_t $ for $ t \in [0,T_{N,p}) $).
-To see this, note that $ Y^N_0 \leq Z^N_0 $ and that, since each household in $ Y^N_t $ starts with a single infected individual, the number of infected individuals in each household is larger in $ Z^N_0 $ than in $ Y^N_0 $.
+We claim that, on the interval $[0,T_{N,p} \wedge \tau_{N,c})$, $Z^N_t$ stochastically dominates $Y^N_t$ (\textit{i.e.} we can define $ (Y^N_t, t \geq 0) $ such that $ Y^N_t \leq Z^N_t $ for $ t \in [0,T_{N,p}\wedge\tau_{N,c}) $).
+To see this, note that $ Y^N_0 \leq Z^N_0 $ and that, since each household in $ Y^N_t $ starts with a single infectious individual, the number of infectious individuals in each household can be kept larger in $ Z^N_0 $ than in $ Y^N_0 $.
 This stays true until the first time at which a \textit{new} household is infected in either process, since the local infection parameters are the same in both processes, and in $ Z^N $, there are additional infections due to global infections between already infected households.
 Furthermore, in the process $ (Z^N_t, t \geq 0) $, a \textit{new} household is infected at rate

-and for $ t \in [0,T_{N,p}) $, this rate is larger than the rate at which a new household is infected in the process $ (Y^N_t, t \geq 0) $.
-We can thus couple the two processes in such a way that